 Shaxi Market Area

-The Shaxi Market Area in China’s Yunnan Province is the most complete surviving example of a trading center along the historic Tea and Horse Caravan Trail, which linked Tibet with Southeast Asia.
-Founded by an early Tibetan Buddhist sect, it includes an intact theater, guesthouses for merchants, and a temple precinct.
+The Shaxi Market Area in China’s Yunnan Province is the most complete surviving example of a trading center along the historic Tea and Horse Caravan Trail, which linked Tibet with Southeast Asia between the fourteenth and nineteenth centuries.
+Founded by an early Tibetan Buddhist sect, the site includes an intact theater, guesthouses for merchants, and a temple precinct.
 Impressive defensive gates surround the complex.
-A Ming Dynasty (1368-1644) mural of a female Buddha within the complex offers insight into the cultural and social makeup and suggests Shaxi was a matriarchal society, with a multiethnic population.
+A Ming Dynasty (1368-1644) mural of a female Buddha within the complex offers insight into the cultural and social makeup of Shaxi and suggests that it was a matriarchal society with a multiethnic population.
 Following the founding of the People’s Republic of China in 1949, trade between Tibet and Yunnan ceased and the market area fell into decline.
-At present, the mountainous region is primarily inhabited by the Bai, a Sino-Tibetan ethnic group which once dominated large parts of Yunnan Province.
-The area has become increasingly poverty-stricken, since the 1960s, and the traditions of the Bai have steadily faded.
+By the time of the site’s inclusion on the 2002 World Monuments Watch the mountainous region was primarily inhabited by the Bai, a Sino-Tibetan ethnic group which once dominated large parts of Yunnan Province.
+The area had become increasingly poverty-stricken since the 1960s, and the traditions of the Bai had steadily faded.

 Restoration of the theater stage and museum